kamshory/OTP-Pi/README.md

 ### Ethernet

-Konfigurasi Ethernet akan mengatur alamat IP ethernet pada OTP-Pi.
+The Ethernet configuration will set the ethernet IP address on the OTP-Pi.

 | Field | Value |
 | --- | ------ |